fbpx

 Love what Holly shared today?
 See more from her today:

-Author bio: Holly is a full-time student and TA studying towards her doctorate in literature and writing.
+About the Writer: Holly is a full-time student and TA studying towards her doctorate in literature and writing.
 She blogs on behalf of Sears and other brands but also loves making waffles and drawing a smiley face on her burger with ketchup.
 You can follow her tweets with @hollyemily7.